TWoolhouse/lboroCW-Trelno/design/report.md

 ## Jack Humphrey

 - Communication with clients
   - Completed the majority of communication with the clients.
-This invloved drafting questions, sending questions and updating our own document with our questions and the clients reponses.
+This involved drafting questions, sending questions and updating our own document with our questions and the clients responses.
 - User view page
 - Responsible for creating the user view page.
 This is a page for users to see information about other users in the system.
 - User edit page